Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 You must have a visit booked for the time you hand anything in, otherwise it will not be accepted.

-Make sure to include the resident’s name and prison number and the sender’s name and address on parcels.
+Make sure to include the prisoner’s name and prison number and the sender’s name and address on parcels.
 All items will be opened and inspected by an officer.

 Items and parcels will not normally be accepted after the first 28 days.
-You can send residents money instead which they can use to buy items through a catalogue system.
+You can send prisoners money instead which they can use to buy items through a catalogue system.

 Contact Liverpool Prison if you have any questions.